 Trying to find high-waisted pants or wide leg Oxford bags is difficult in the current trend for slim and skinny pants.
 For the most ’20s look with modern clothing shop for:

-– Classic fit pants for the early ’20s (aka Great Gatsby) will be ok.
+- – Classic fit pants for the early ’20s (AKA The Great Gatsby) will be ok.
 Choose flat front, no pleats.
 Order one size up and wear with suspenders to add a little extra height.
 Hem the pants with wide cuffs that break just below the ankle.